 Does my dog need identification?

 Yes.
-Your dog must wear a collar with a tag (showing the owner's address and telephone number) by law, unless your dog is 'working' on a farm, for example.
-New legislation requires all dogs to be micro chipped by 6 April 2016 in England, including working dogs.
+Your dog must wear a collar with a tag (showing the owner's address and telephone number) by law.
+This is unless your dog is 'working' on a farm, for example.
+New legislation required all dogs to be microchipped by 6 April 2016 in England, including working dogs.

-If you dog wears a collar and ID tag then a member of public who has found your dog will be able to contact you directly.
+If your dog wears a collar and ID tag, a member of public who has found your dog can contact you.
 Do not presume that other people on your street or in your village will know who owns your dog.

 Who do I call if I have lost my dog?

-As soon as possible report your dog missing by telephoning Eden District Council on 01768 817817.
+Report your dog missing by telephoning us on 01768 817817.
 We keep a register of all lost and found dogs within Eden district.
 It is also worth informing the local vets.
 If you live close to the border of Eden district you should also call neighbouring District/Borough Councils.
-You may also wish to contact the micro-chip company (if your dog is micro-chipped) and tell them.
+You may also wish to contact the micro-chip company and tell them.
 The details should be on the paperwork you were given from the micro chipper.

 What do I do if I have found a stray dog?

 If possible make sure that the dog is secure.
-To arrange for the dog to be collected by a Community Warden telephone 01768 817817 as soon as possible.
+To arrange for the dog to be collected by a Community Warden telephone 01768 817817.
 We will take it to licensed kennels until the owner comes forward.
-Eden District Council employs a contractor out of office hours to also collect stray dogs, so always call 01768 817817.
+We employ a contractor out of office hours to also collect stray dogs.
+Telephone 01768 817817.

 Can I keep the stray dog I found?

-Even if you are keen to keep the dog, you must contact the Community Warden on 01768 817817, who will collect the dog and take it to licensed boarding kennels where it will remain for 7 days.
-If, after that time, the dog has not been claimed, your details can be given to whichever rescue or re-homing organisation the dog is passed on to.
+Even if you are keen to keep the dog, you must contact the Community Warden on 01768 817817.
+They will collect the dog and take it to licensed boarding kennels.
+It will remain there for 7 days.
+If the dog is not claimed, your details can be given to whichever rescue or re-homing organisation the dog is passed on to.
 If they feel that you are suitable, you will then be expected to go through their normal adoption criteria for transfer of ownership.